-One of WV's 2015 milestones in the agriculture sector was to "develop and implement a tracking and reporting system for agricultural non-cost-shared BMPs."
-The West Virginia Department of Agriculture contracted with Tetra Tech to develop a comprehensive database that can be used by multiple individuals in West Virginia to store collected agricultural BMP data.
-This data will include WVDA, WVCA NRCS, FSA and NGO data as well as any non-cost share data that is acquired each year.
+One of WV's 2015 milestones in the agriculture sector is to "develop and implement a tracking and reporting system for agricultural non-cost-shared BMPs."
+The West Virginia Department of Agriculture, West Virginia Conservation Agency, and West Virginia Department of Environmental Protection contracted with Tetra Tech to develop a comprehensive database that can be used by multiple individuals in West Virginia to store collected agricultural BMP data.
+This data will include both NRCS and FSA data collected under an existing 1619 agreement as well as any non-cost share data that is acquired each year.

-The West Virginia Department of Agriculture will take the lead on the maintenance and support of the database as well as the QA of the data and annual submittal to EPA.
+The West Virginia Department of Agriculture will take the lead on the maintenance and support of the database as well as the QA of the data and annual submittal to EPA via the NEIEN.
+West Virginia Department of Agriculture plans to enter into an annual agreement with Tetra Tech of ongoing maintenance and support of the agricultural database.
 Individuals from multiple agencies and nonprofits will have the ability to collect and enter data.
 This data can be entered in one record at a time or as a larger batch.
 The database is designed to allow queries to assist in determining if BMPs are "expiring" and need to be re-verified.
 The user's guide is included as Appendix C.

 For stormwater BMPs, the "WV Stormwater BMP Database" was completed by TetraTech for WVDEP in 2013.
 This database was used for the stormwater BMPs in 2012 as a test; Tetra Tech acquired the data from DEP's ERIS database, DEP staff checked it for accuracy, and TetraTech submitted the xml file to NEIEN.
 For 2013 and 2014 Progress, the WV Stormwater BMP Database was used to generate an "xml" file.
 One of WV's 2015 milestones in the stormwater sector is to "work with DEP ITO and/or Tetra Tech to incorporate new stormwater performance standards and retrofits into BMP and land use change database."
-The current Stormwater database developed inhouse is maintained by the Stormwater Specialist.
-The data is converted to an xml through an in-house developed converter on the WV DEP Development Intranet at http://devintranet.dep.wv.gov/bmptool/uploadfile.cfm/